mouhssineEL/mouhssineEL.github.io/_posts/low-level/osdev/2023-04-17-buildingos-2.md

 If we try to compile the kernel, it will crash because it can't find the `core` library.
 This library is precompiled for each target Rust has, but since we are using our own target, we don't have it yet.

-To fix this, we need to use `build-std` in our `.cargo/config.toml` file.
+To fix this, we need to use `build-std` in our `.cargo/config.toml`{: .filepath} file.
 Add this line:
 ```toml
 [unstable]
 build-std = ["core", "compiler_builtins"]